JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

-The module lives under `include/pypeline/operators/` so that `SYN._IS_PYPELINE_OPERATOR_LIBRARY_CODE` classifies it as shipped library code rather than user code, which is what makes a measured delay eligible for `path_delay_cache`. *Note:* that predicate currently looks at `inspect.getsourcefile` of the callable recorded in `pypeline_entity_callables`, which is the `@hw_func` **wrapper** — whose source file is `pypeline.py`, not the library module.
-So it does not fire today, for these multiplexers or for the soft-operator library it was written for, and both are re-measured each build rather than read from disk.
-One `inspect.unwrap` at that lookup fixes it; the delays are correct either way, this is purely build time.
+The module lives under `include/pypeline/operators/` so that `SYN._IS_PYPELINE_OPERATOR_LIBRARY_CODE` classifies it as shipped library code rather than user code, which is what makes a measured delay eligible for `path_delay_cache` — though this classification does not currently fire for these entities (or for the soft-operator library the same predicate was written for), so both are re-measured each build rather than read from disk;
+see [`SYN_DESIGN.md`](SYN_DESIGN.md)'s Limitations section for why and the fix.
+The delays are correct either way — this only affects build time.

-Real numbers matter here: on the PYRTL flow a 6-way `int16_t` mux measures 4.29 ns against the 1.0 ns v1 assumed — a 4× error in the one term that decides how much sharing is worth doing.
+Real numbers matter here: on the PYRTL flow a 6-way `int16_t` mux measures 4.29 ns against a flat-constant estimate's 1.0 ns — a 4× error in the one term that decides how much sharing is worth doing.

 Generated code, per unit input port: